Advice for Travelling Championships

 The following is a list of cables and equipment you are likely to need.
 It is important not to rely on just one cable or assume the venue will have them.

-A 75ohm Coax Cable and A coax BNC T-piece connector
+A 75ohm Coax Cable and a coax BNC T-piece connector

 To connect the decoder to the circuits loop you may need a 75ohm Coax cable, as sometimes the loop cable is not long enough to reach your decoder.
 This is what transports the signal from the track loops detection of a transponder to the timing decoder.